django-cms/djangocms-frontend/docs/howto_guides.rst

        queryset.
 If this is not provided, the objects will be ordered in the natural order of your model, if any.

+    ``search``:
+        Specifies which (text) field of the model should be searched when the user types a search string.

 .. note::

    Each of the defined models must define a ``get_absolute_url()``